What exactly is a credit check?

 If you don’t know what your credit score is, it’s a good idea to find out, no matter what stage of life you’re at.
 If there’s a problem with your credit score, early detection means you have more time to fix it.

 It’s essential that the details held on your file are accurate.
 If you do spot a mistake on your file, you can contact the relevant agency and ask for a correction, explaining why it is wrong and supply any appropriate supporting evidence.

 It’s also possible to check your credit file once a year by requesting a copy from all three credit reference agencies.
 It’s worth checking all three because they are likely to be slightly different.

 The Consumer Credit Act gives you the right to obtain your full statutory credit report at any time, at a cost of £2 per report, so the outlay shouldn’t be more than £6.

 A hard inquiry may impact your credit scores and stay on your credit reports for about two years.
 By contrast, soft credit inquiries won’t affect your scores.
-So, if you are considering applying for a course with us and want to apply for monthly payments, you now know exactly why we conduct soft credit searches and that it’s nothing for you to worry about.
+So, if you are considering applying for an online course with us and want to apply for monthly payments, you now know exactly why we conduct soft credit searches and that it’s nothing for you to worry about.